rogerdanielzzz/Front-End-Challenge/README.md

 ## Project features

-- A view where the user can see a list of the characters returned by the Api: Swampi.dev
+- A view where the user can see a list of the characters returned by the API: Swampi.dev
 - Pagination
-- Search box to find Star wars Characters
+- Search box to find Star Wars Characters
 - A Detail view to get more information about a specific character.

 ## Technologies